Fargo, North Dakota, EXCEEDED my expectations when it came to food.

 212 Broadway N, Fargo, ND

-Teddy’s Eatery & Parlor displays an adoration for the 26th U.S. President who spent a lot of time in the Badlands of North Dakota near Medora.
+Teddy’s Eatery & Parlor displays an adoration for the 26th U.S. President, who spent time in the Badlands of North Dakota near Medora.

-The restaurant is set up for both regular dining and also has a private event space.
+The restaurant is set up for regular dining and has a private event space.

 The wall art and rail spike coat hooks are just a few details that added to the theme.